murilofsouzaa/java-coding-problems/README.md

 The technology is only java and its inner methods.

-Feel free to fork and provice a better solution :)
+Feel free to fork and provide a better solution :)